$10,000 SIGN ON BONUS!

 - The pregnant transport person is not required to remain on active transport status any longer than she or her private physician feels she may safely do so.

 - Current and valid Nebraska RN license/RN compact license required.

 - Current and valid Basic Life Support (BLS) through the American Heart Association is required.

-- Current and valid Pediatric Advanced Life Support (PALS) certification required, within 6 months of hire.
+- Current and valid Pediatric Advanced Life Support (PALS) required, within 6 months of hire.